exograph/exograph/docs/docs/cli-reference/production/exo-server.md

         http://0.0.0.0:9876/graphql
 ```

+By default, the `exo-server` command will run the database in read-only mode.
+You can enable write access by setting the `EXO_POSTGRES_READ_WRITE` environment variable to `true`.

 You can now send GraphQL queries to the endpoint using a GraphQL client such as [Apollo Client](https://www.apollographql.com/docs/react/) or [urql](https://formidable.com/open-source/urql/).

 By default, the `exo-server` command will have its introspection and playground disabled.
 While you can enable it by setting the `EXO_INTROSPECTION` environment variable to `true`, it is not a [good idea to do so in production](/production/introspection.md).